F5Networks/f5-azure-arm-templates/supported/solutions/marketplace/waf/README.md

 9. To stop blocking the traffic that's displayed, in the Accept Status area, click the Accept this Request button.

+## Deploying Additional Applications to the WAF
+If you want to deploy additional applications to the F5 WAF after launching this solutions, see https://github.com/F5Networks/f5-azure-arm-templates/tree/master/experimental/reference/scripts.

 ## Configuration example
 The following is a simple configuration diagram for this deployment.
 In this diagram, the IP addresses are provided as examples.